ChristianScheub/Typescript_Capacitor_SecurePlanner/README.md

 The Jest testing framework is used for testing.
 The tests here are always written in Typescript.

-The goal is actually to have about 80% test coverage.
+The goal is actually to have about 80% test coverage of the lines.
 This number appears to be enough as this is a freetime project.
-However, this has not yet been achieved, but will be in the near future.

 File                                                    | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s